-Java long pepper is the fruit of the Piper Longum, a liana pepper plant native to India.
+Java Long Pepper is the fruit of the Piper Longum, a vine pepper native to India.
 It belongs to the anacardiaceae family.

 Today, it grows wild on the island of Java in Indonesia and in the Himalayas.

-The long pepper from Java is the fruit of the Piper Longum, a liana about one meter long.
+The long pepper of Java is the fruit of the Piper Longum, a liana about one meter long.

 Java long pepper is harvested before maturity.
-It will be dried in the sun until its colour darkens.
+It is dried in the sun until it darkens in colour.
 This can sometimes take on reddish shades.

 Did you know that?
-There are over 2,000 species in the Piper family.
+There are more than 2,000 species in the Piper family.

 It is one of the first spices to be imported into Europe.
 In fact, the Indian name "Pippali" is the origin of the words "Pepper" and "Pepper".

-Still little known, despite its predominant age over other pepper varieties, Indonesian Long Pepper is a rare pepper, traces of which can be found in Ayurveda.
+Still unknown and this, despite its predominant antiquity over other varieties of pepper, Indonesian long pepper is a rare pepper found in Ayurveda.

-Java long pepper has the same virtues as the peppers from Piper Longum.
+The long pepper from Java has the same virtues as the peppers from Piper Longum.
 It is highly prized in Ayurveda, especially for its ability to increase Agni, which symbolizes digestion and metabolism.

 It is also believed to have the following benefits:

 Anecdote: During one of my many trips to India, a Yogi master told me about the aphrodisiac benefits (only for women) of this spice.
-In the Kamasutra, it is said that a mixture of black pepper, long pepper and honey spread on her body allows to "submit his wife entirely to his will".
+In the Kamasutra, it is said that a mixture made up of black pepper, long pepper and honey spread on his body makes it possible to "completely subject his wife to his will".
 With good hearing.

 Indonesian Long Pepper has a very original aromatic palette, less pungent and even sweeter than other peppers from Asia.

-Its very hot, sweet flavour, reminiscent of cinnamon, licorice and green anise, is accompanied by a spiciness equivalent to classic black pepper.
+Its very warm, sweet flavour, reminiscent of cinnamon, liquorice and green anise, is accompanied by a spiciness equivalent to classic black pepper.

-Java long pepper is eaten whole in brine or canned, grated and crushed.
-It is extremely complicated to grind it.
+Java long pepper is eaten whole in brine or canned, grated and mashed.
+It is extremely complicated to grind.

-It is one of the few peppers that can withstand long cooking times.
+It is one of the few peppers that can withstand long cooking.

 It is an atypical, full-bodied and aromatic pepper which finds its place in your salty as well as sweet recipes.
 It goes perfectly with strong meats such as lamb and is an essential element in a marinade.
 Indonesian long pepper can also be added whole in a fish papillote.

-Crushed, it spices up fried vegetables, soups and all your tomato-based preparations.
+Crushed, it spices vegetable stir-fries, soups and all your tomato-based preparations.
 It is also a pepper that goes perfectly with fresh cheeses, especially goat's cheese.

 Tip: Want to surprise your guests?
 Place your java long pepper and a grater on the table.
-Your guests can then pepper their dish at their convenience.
+Your guests will be able to pepper their dish at their convenience.

-Would you like to discover all the flavour of Indonesian long pepper?
+Want to discover the full flavour of Indonesian long pepper?
 Here is a menu that allows you to taste this amazing pepper.

 A light and tasty cheese starter!
 Double your cling film.
 Clean and make fine courgette spaghetti.
-Slice an onion and caramelize it.
-Place your courgette spaghetti in your papillote along with a little onion.
+Thinly slice an onion and caramelize it.
+Place the courgette spaghetti in your papillote along with a little onion.
 Arrange a few pieces of fresh goat's cheese.
 Salt and grate some long pepper from Java.
 Add a little olive oil and some crushed and roasted hazelnuts.
-Put in the oven at 180° C. Delicious!
+Bake in the oven at 180° C. Delicious!